Is Incogni Worth It in 2026?

 Is Incogni actually worth the money?+

-Incogni is worth ~$78/year if you want the cheapest full-service hands-off data removal and you are comfortable with a subscription.
+Incogni is worth $95.88/year (Standard) if you want the cheapest full-service hands-off data removal and you are comfortable with a subscription.
 It is not worth it if you would rather pay once, need stronger EU/UK coverage than advertised, or want to keep your removal requests self-served.

 Does Incogni really work?+

-Yes — Incogni submits opt-out requests to roughly 180+ brokers and re-submits on a recurring basis.
+Yes.
+Incogni submits opt-out requests to 420+ brokers (vendor-claimed) and re-submits on a recurring basis.
 Removal effectiveness varies by broker.
 Data tends to re-appear within 3–6 months, which is why Incogni (and every similar service) requires ongoing payments rather than a one-time fee.

 What is the cheapest alternative to Incogni?+

-OfflistMe is a one-time-payment alternative starting at $2 per run.
-It generates pre-filled legal opt-out emails you send from your own inbox to 200+ brokers, with no subscription.
+OfflistMe is a one-time-payment alternative with a free tier and paid plans starting at $7 (one-time).
+It generates pre-filled legal opt-out emails you send from your own inbox to 500+ brokers, with no subscription.
 Optery offers a free tier with self-serve manual requests.
 EasyOptOuts at ~$20/year is the cheapest full subscription.

 Is Incogni owned by Surfshark?+